Woodmaninator/AttmayMBBot/README.md

 This command returns an uwu-ized version of the text that is passed as an argument.

+### !combine [emoji1] [emoji2]
+This command lets you combine two emojis.
+It uses the Google gboard emoji kitchen combinations.
+There are about 26420 combinations available at the moment.
+This list has to be manually updated for future updates.
+Make sure to leave a space between the two emojis.

 ## Arcade Commands

 ### !xp